DKeAlvaro/Elearn/structure.md

 -   **`home_view_model.py`**: Manages the state of the home view, including the list of lessons.
 -   **`lesson_view_model.py`**: Manages the state of the lesson view, including the current slide and user input.
+-   **`language_selection_view_model.py`**: Orchestrates language discovery and downloads via `GitHubService`, persists the selection, and refreshes config.

 ### `ui_components.py`

-This file contains reusable UI components, such as chat messages, slide templates, and buttons.
+Reusable UI components: app bar, titles, multiple slide types (vocabulary, expression, grammar, tips, pronunciation), interactive scenario and LLM-check slides, and a network status indicator.

 ### `lessons/`

-This directory contains the lesson content in JSON format, organized by language.
-Each language has a subdirectory (e.g., `dutch/`, `french/`).
+Runtime-downloaded lesson content in JSON format, organized by target language.
+Path structure: `lessons/<target_folder>/<ui-target>/...`.
+This directory is ignored by git and is populated by `GitHubService` during the first run and when the user re-downloads assets.

-### `generate_lessons/`
+### `src/utils/`

-This directory contains Python scripts for generating the lesson files.
-These scripts use a language model to create lesson content based on a predefined structure.
+Utilities such as `network_utils.py` (offline detection and status helpers) and `typing_simulator.py`.

 ### `app_languages/`

-This directory contains JSON files for UI localization.
-The `config.py` file loads the appropriate language file from here based on the `DEFAULT_LANGUAGE` setting.
+This directory contains JSON files for UI localization. `config.py` loads `app_languages/<ui>.json` based on the unified language setting.

 ## How to Make Changes

 ### Adding a New Language

-1.  **Generate Lessons**: Use the scripts in `generate_lessons/` (e.g., `generate_lessons.py`) to create a new folder with JSON lesson files for the desired language (e.g., `lessons/spanish/`).
-2.  **Translate UI (Optional)**: If you want to add UI translations for the new language, run `python generate_lessons/generate_language_settings.py --language <language_name>` to create the translated UI files in `app_languages/`.
-3.  **Update Config**: Add the new language to the `language_folder_map` dictionary in `src/config.py`.
-This will link the language code to the folder name you created in step 1.
+1.  **Use the Language Selection screen**: On first run (or via the route `/language_selection`), pick the target language.
+The app will download the UI file and lessons from `DKeAlvaro/llmers-langs` using your `GITHUB_PAT`.
+2.  **Persist Selection**: The chosen combination (e.g., `en-nl`) is saved to `user_data.json` (`selected_language`), and `config.load_language()` refreshes UI strings.
+3.  **Contribute upstream for new languages**: To add a brand-new language not listed, add assets to the `llmers-langs` repository so they can be fetched by the app.

 ### Modifying a Lesson

-To modify a lesson, edit the corresponding JSON file in the `lessons/` directory.
-The lesson files have a specific structure, so be sure to follow the existing format.
+Edit the corresponding JSON file under `lessons/<target_folder>/<ui-target>/`.
+Note that re-downloading assets from GitHub will overwrite local changes; for persistent changes, update the upstream repository.

 ### Adding a New Feature